 The experiments were carried out on PolarGrid (PG) cluster using 100 compute nodes and Tempest using 32 compute nodes.
-PG cluster is composed of IBM HS21 Bladeservers and IBM iDataPlex dx340 rack-mounted servers with Red Hat Linux.
-The compute nodes in our experiments are iDataPlex dx340 rack-mount servers with 8-core nodes.
+The compute nodes we used on PG are iDataPlex dx340 rack-mount servers with 8 cores per node.
 Tempest is an HP distributed shared memory cluster with 768 processor cores.
 The data was selected within 16S rRNA data from the NCBI database.
 The total input sequence number is 1160946.
 First, we examined the dataset and found all duplicate sequences, which have exactly the same length and composition.
 Then we screened the data by keeping only one sequence in each duplicate group, so that every sequence in the filtered set is different from each other.
 Finally, we could have a unique data set of 684769 sequences.
 Since the rest of the sequences all have a corresponding unique sequence in the unique set, they can be assigned to clustering result directly.